johanley/postscript-notes/README.md

 * the general emphasis is on data, in some sense, instead of large amounts of text
 * you can use its drawing capabilities to make illustrations (graphs, charts, diagrams, and so on)

-For example, reports generated by typical systems can fall into this category.
+Reports generated by typical systems often fit the above description.

 In PS, managing text becomes more complicated when:
 * the blocks of text are large, and can flow onto subsequent pages (widows, orphans, and so on)